-The good news is that CORE BHB actually contains highly bioavailable forms of calcium, sodium, and potassium, along with beneficial exogenous ketones to keep your energy levels high and hydration adequate.
+The good news is that most BHB supplements actually contains highly bioavailable forms of calcium, sodium, and potassium, along with beneficial exogenous ketones to keep your energy levels high and hydration adequate.

 You may also want to consider making keto bone broth and using sea salt in your cooking; these will both help ensure you’re getting the electrolytes you need.
 And of course, always be sure you’re drinking plenty of clear fluids (preferably mineral water).
 Most people should drink at least 100 ounces of water per day, if not more.

 The short answer is: No, you don’t need a keto multivitamin.
 Remember, your diet is the first source of nutrients (and essentially, medicine) for your body.
 Many of the health benefits of the ketogenic diet arise from the emphasis on micronutrient-rich foods, like vegetables, nuts, and meat.